lee-lindley/app_html_table_pkg/README.md

 # Use Case

 Present HTML Table markup from an Oracle query while right aligning numeric data in the cells.
 This is not a full HTML document, but a section that you can include in a larger HTML body.

-For example:
+Example \<table\> markup:

     SELECT app_html_table_pkg.query2html(q'!SELECT * FROM hr.departments!')
     FROM dual;